*** Download Our FREE WordPress User Training Guide At The Bottom Of The Page! ***

 Learn more about the WPTrainMe plugin here:

-The benefits of using our training system to educate, train, and teach new WordPress users are as follows:
+There are many benefits of using our training system to educate, train, and teach your clients and new WordPress users:

 As explained in great detail in The WordPress Paradox, many web services providers try to retain clients by holding back on the information they share with clients in order to keep them dependent on using their services.